aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ---
 ### Address
-IP Address of the device
+The Address property specifies the network location of the SLMP controller (PLC) that the adapter will communicate with.
+It can be set using either:

+- An IPv4 address in dotted decimal format (e.g., "192.168.1.100")
+- A hostname (e.g., "plc-controller-1")

+This address is used to establish the network connection with the PLC.

 **Type**: String

-IP address in format aaa.bbb.ccc.ddd or a hostname

 ---
 ### CommandTimeout